 - 660-699 = Good Credit

 - 580-619 = Poor Credit

 - 579 or lower = Bad Credit

 If you have bad credit and are searching for a loan, the first thing you need to do is pull a copy of your credit report and scores to see where you stand.
 You can get a free copy of your credit report from the Government sponsored website www.annualcreditreport.com

-There are several websites that will give you free credit reports and scores but most only offer a free trial, then charge monthly afterwards.
-On these websites you can get your credit scores absolutely free, forever.
+There are several websites that will give you free credit reports and scores but most only offer a free trial, then charge monthly afterward.
+On these websites, you can get your credit scores absolutely free, forever.